NexPlayer/Unity-SDK/basic/error.md

 # Errors

-The NexPlayer™ SDK provides a list of virtual functions which begin with "Error".
+The NexPlayer  SDK provides a list of virtual functions which begin with "Error".
 These allow you to provide custom behavior to answer any **NexErrorCode**.

 ## NexPlayerAPI for errors